TedTschopp/tedt.org/_posts/Homepage/2010-01-01-Program-Architect-for-SCE.com.md

 ---

-Technical team lead and single-point of contact for technical accountability on SCE's eCommerce channel from project concept through completion.
+I served as the technical team lead and the single-point of contact for technical accountability on SCE's eCommerce channel, overseeing the project from concept through completion.

 * 50% cost savings on SCE’s first mobile app for iOS and Android
 * $12M savings on SCE.com rebranding project’s costs using agile methodologies focusing on expected outcomes
 * Seat on IBM’s Digital Experience Customer Advisory Council